MannyFrias/Chrome-Extension-Hackathon/README.md

 ## GOALS

-- fast foward button
+- fast foward button - DONE
-- slow down button
+- slow down button - DONE
-- pause button
+- pause button - DONE
 - logic to do all of these things hehe :)